Rapptz/discord.py/README.rst

             print('Logged on as', self.user)

         async def on_message(self, message):
-            # don't respond to ourselves
+            # only respond to ourselves
-            if message.author == self.user:
+            if message.author != self.user:
                 return

             if message.content == 'ping':